BuzzFeedNews/H-2-certification-data/README.md

 ## Time-frame

 H-2 visas come in two types: H-2A for agricultural workers and H-2B for non-agricultural unskilled workers.
 The OFLC data source covers __H-2A decisions since FY2006__ and __H-2B decisions since FY2000__.
-The most recent data, for both visa types, includes data  __through FY2016 Q2__, which concluded on March 31, 2016.
+The most recent data, for both visa types, includes data  __through FY2016 Q3__, which concluded on June 30, 2016.

 ## Standardized Data